anton-antonenko/csv-event-producer/README.md

 # csv-event-producer

 This is a simple csv event producer which produce csv lines and writes them to socket line by line.
+There're 11 product categories with at least 12 products in each.

 ```
 usage: csv-event-producer [-e <events-num>] -f <date-from> [-h <host>]